-NOW is the time to kick-start that sales strategy and planning process which will be ESSENTIAL to driving the year ahead’s sales success.
+NOW is the time to kick-start that sales strategy and planning process which will be ESSENTIAL to driving next year’s sales success.

 You should AT LEAST be thinking about your marketing and sales strategies & tactics (If you haven’t started, contact us to help you get this underway).

 1) Review your previous year’s sales & revenue

 Where did your sales and revenue come from last year?
 Is most of your company revenue from existing customers or from new customers you have acquired?
 How long was your average sales cycle?
 Who were your best (and worst) customers – why?
 What are your best lead sources?
 Did you find bottlenecks in your sales cycle?
 Where did opportunities that you should have won go astray?
 Could your sales close rate be improved?
 Document your lessons learned and also begin thinking about improvements you’d like to make through 2019.

 Why was your product/service offer bought initially?
 This is extremely important to understand this.
 Every year buyers need change, or the problem they did have is not the priority this year!

 Every year new products come onto the market promising better value and greater efficiencies…Does your product still stack up?

 A fatal mistake is hitting the New Year with a bucket-load of cash to spend on sales and marketing not realising that people don’t want what your selling…Before you move forward, do some research, it may just be “how you’re selling it” needs to be updating?

 TIP: Review, what it is you’re selling, and who your buyer is!
 Be certain that use cases or scenarios can be developed to define ‘the problems that you solve”.